Museum & Education

 Planning a field trip to the Chicago Fed’s Money Museum at 230 South LaSalle Street?

-The Money Museum is most appropriate for middle and high school students.
+The Money Museum is most appropriate for middle school, high school, college, and graduate students.
 Museum staff members are not able to accommodate reservations for student groups younger than sixth grade.
 Student groups are required to have at least one adult chaperone for every ten students aged 17 or younger.
 Reservations are required for student groups with 15 or more attendees.
-If you do not have a reservation, your group may be turned away if the museum is at capacity.
+If you do not have a reservation, your group may be turned away if the Museum is at capacity.

 Money Museum tour programming is designed to help your students master the following Voluntary National Content Standards in Economics published by the Council of Economic Education:

-A student group program at the Money Museum also connects with the following Illinois civics and economics standards:
+A student group program at the Money Museum also connects with the following standards for civics, social science, financial literacy in our Midwest region:

 Make A Group Reservation